 The design of the Global Dollar is discussed in Section 2.
-Section 3 explores how central banks might interact with the GD to implement monetary policy.
-Section 4 examines the features that make the USD the dominant global reserve currency and compares the GD to the USD based on these features.
-Possible paths for adopting the Global Dollar system are outlined in Section 5.
+In Section 3, a simple model is used to validate the bond mechanism.
+Section 4 explores how central banks might interact with the GD to implement monetary policy.
+Section 5 examines the features that make the USD the dominant global reserve currency and compares the GD to the USD based on these features.
+Possible strategies for implementing the Global Dollar system are outlined in Section 6.